bendalab/thunderfish/docs/collectfish.md

                         should be adjusted
   -q Q10                Q10 value for adjusting EOD frequencies to a common
                         temperature
+  -g                    append column with genus/species name (for wavefish
+                        only, experimental)
   -S                    skip recordings that are not contained in metadata
                         table
   -n NAME               name for summary files that is appended to "wavefish"